ton-play/tonplay-telegram-bot/README.md

 ### Telegram Game

-One way to launch a game is in the web view, which will be recognized by Telegram as a game.
+One way to launch a game is in a web view, which will be recognized by Telegram as a game.

 <img width="918" alt="web view example" src="https://user-images.githubusercontent.com/111277652/235602538-525bf13b-2b2e-4305-a242-8d270513762d.png">